kubernetes-sigs/gateway-api/geps/overview.md

 </div>

 ### 1. Discuss with the community

 Before creating a GEP, share your high level idea with the community.
-This can be in one of many forms:
+There are several places this may be done:

 - A [new GitHub Discussion](https://github.com/kubernetes-sigs/gateway-api/discussions/new)
 - On our [Slack Channel](https://kubernetes.slack.com/archives/CR0H13KGA)
 - On one of our [community meetings](https://gateway-api.sigs.k8s.io/contributing/?h=meetings#meetings)

+Please default to GitHub discussions: they work a lot like GitHub issues which makes them easy to search.

 ### 2. Create an Issue
 [Create a GEP issue](https://github.com/kubernetes-sigs/gateway-api/issues/new?assignees=&labels=kind%2Ffeature&template=enhancement.md) in the repo describing your change.